-MATTERS FOR CONSIDERATION OF SHAREHOLDERS

-ELECTION OF DIRECTORS
+MATTERS FOR CONSIDERATION OF SHAREHOLDERS ELECTION OF DIRECTORS

+All directors of the Corporation are elected annually.
 The shareholders of the Corporation will be asked to elect eight directors for the ensuing year.
 The present term of office of each director of the Corporation will expire immediately prior to the election of directors at the meeting.
 Each person whose name follows is proposed to be elected as a director of the Corporation to serve until the next annual meeting of shareholders or until his or her successor is elected or appointed.
 Unless the authority to do so is withheld, proxies in favour of Management will be voted for the election of such proposed nominees as directors.
 If any of the proposed nominees should for any reason be unable to serve as a director of the Corporation, the persons named in the enclosed form of proxy reserve the right to nominate and vote for another nominee in their discretion unless the shareholder has specified in the proxy that the shares are to be withheld from voting in the election of directors.
 The Corporation does not have an executive committee of its Board of Directors.

-Name Present principal occupation and position with the Corporation Director since Common Shares of the Corporation and its subsidiaries beneficially owned or over which control or direction is exercised (3) ANGUS A. BRUNEAU ^{(1) (2)} St. John's, Newfoundland & Labrador Chair of the Corporation 1987 11,984 BRUCE CHAFE (1) St. John's, Newfoundland & Labrador Corporate Director 1997 6,199 DARRYL D. FRY (2) Osprey, Florida Corporate Director 1998 12,000 GEOFFREY F. HYLAND (1) Alton, Ontario President and Chief Executive Officer ShawCor Ltd. (energy services) 2001 2,000 LINDA L. INKPEN (2) St. John's, Newfoundland & Labrador Medical Practitioner 1994 1,156 H. STANLEY MARSHALL St. John's, Newfoundland & Labrador President and Chief Executive Officer of the Corporation 1995 57,675 JOHN S. McCALLUM (1) Winnipeg, Manitoba Professor of Finance University of Manitoba (educational institution) 2001 1,000 ROY P. RIDEOUT (2) Halifax, Nova Scotia Corporate Director 2001 7,879
+Name Present principal occupation and position with the Corporation Director since Common Shares of the Corporation and its subsidiaries beneficially owned or over which control or direction is exercised (3) ANGUS A. BRUNEAU (1)(2) St. John's, Newfoundland & Labrador Chair of the Corporation 1987 13,456 C. BRUCE CHAFE (1) St. John's, Newfoundland & Labrador Corporate Director 1997 17,399 GEOFFREY F. HYLAND (1) Alton, Ontario President and Chief Executive Officer ShawCor Ltd. (energy services) 2001 2,000 LINDA L. INKPEN (2) St. Phillip's, Newfoundland & Labrador Medical Practitioner 1994 6,189 H. STANLEY MARSHALL St. John's, Newfoundland & Labrador President and Chief Executive Officer of the Corporation 1995 52,476 JOHN S. McCALLUM (1) Winnipeg, Manitoba Professor of Finance University of Manitoba (educational institution) 2001 1,000 MICHAEL A. PAVEY Moncton, New Brunswick Chief Financial Officer Major Drilling Group International Inc. (mining services) 2004 0 ROY P. RIDEOUT (2) Halifax, Nova Scotia (1) These individuals serve on the Audit Corr Corporate Director 2001 7,879